yours-org/yours-wallet/docs/gitbook/cookbook/mint-and-list-ordinal.md

 ---
 description: Full end-to-end flow — inscribe a new ordinal, then list it on the marketplace.
+Listing is currently disabled.
 icon: tags
 ---